jwodder/mailbits/README.rst

     mailbits.parse_addresses(s: Union[str, email.headerregistry.AddressHeader]) \
         -> List[Union[email.headerregistry.Address, email.headerregistry.Group]]

-Parse a formatted list of e-mail addresses or the contents of a ``EmailMessage``'s "To", "CC", "BCC", etc. header into a list of ``Address`` and/or ``Group`` objects.
+Parse a formatted list of e-mail addresses or the contents of an ``EmailMessage``'s "To", "CC", "BCC", etc. header into a list of ``Address`` and/or ``Group`` objects.